-- Custom and standard events
+- Standard and custom events

-1. Custom audiences from your website
+1. Define custom audiences from your website

-Custom Audiences from your website are how Facebook helps you retarget website visitors.
-If you have the Facebook pixel installed, it will track the movements of any visitors on your website who are simultaneously logged into Facebook.
+Custom Audiences from your website are how Facebook helps you retarget website traffic.
+If you have the Facebook Pixel installed, it will track the movements of any visitors on your website who are simultaneously logged into Facebook.

 To be clear, when advertising on Facebook, you can’t choose a specific website visitor and advertise to them.
-Instead, you can advertise to groups of users (custom audiences from your website) based on shared behavior.
+Instead, you can advertise to groups of users (Custom Audiences from your website) based on shared behavior.
 A few examples include:

-- People who have visited your website in the past 24 hours.
+- People who have visited your website in the past 24 hours

-- People who have visited your website in the past 180 days but have not been back in 30 days.
+- People who have visited your website in the past 180 days but have not been back in 30 days

-- People who have visited a specific page on your website but not another specific page.
+- People who have visited a specific page on your website but not another specific page

 Audiences are created independently from ads.
 Once an audience is created you can choose when to advertise to it and which ads to use.
 Or you can let it percolate for future use.

-2. Custom conversions
+2. Create custom conversions

-- Thank you for shopping, your order is on the way.
+- Thank you for shopping.
+Your order is on the way.

-- Thanks for signing up, you’ll receive your first email from us shortly.
+- Thanks for signing up.
+You’ll receive your first email from us shortly.

-- Thanks for your comment, here’s your free download.
+- Thanks for your comment.
+Here’s your free download.

 Because the tracking pixel already fires on all your website pages, it can easily track when someone visits a completion page—especially people who have clicked on your Facebook ads.

 You can also choose the category for the conversion and add a monetary value.
-For example, if you create a Custom Conversion that tracks visitors to an ebook download page, you can include the cost of the ebook.
+For example, if you create a custom conversion that tracks visitors to an ebook download page, you can include the cost of the ebook.
 This feature will help you figure out if your ad campaigns are profitable.
 If you charge $20 for your ebook, but you’re spending $25 for every purchase that comes from Facebook ads, you’ll probably want to make some changes to that campaign.

-The Custom Conversion categories that you can choose from include:
+The custom conversion categories that you can choose from include: